 Establishing your Lawful Basis for Processing.

 In order to process data under the GDPR, organisations must identify a lawful basis to do so.
-Up until now, the choice of lawful basis relied upon has not had many legal implications.
+Under previous legislation, the choice of lawful basis relied upon did not have many legal implications.
 This has changed as under the GDPR, controllers must be able to specify and document their lawful basis for processing and individuals’ rights will be modified depending on which lawful basis is being relied upon.
 Once you have carried out an audit or data mapping exercise as recommended above, you should be able to establish the relevant lawful basis.

 Special Categories of Data and Children.